 Students applying for graduation must comply with the requirements of the College catalog.
-Students may apply for graduation under the catalog in effect at the time of enrollment or any subsequent catalog, provided the student does not drop out from CBC for a period of more than four consecutive quarters (including summer quarter).
-Students who drop out for a period of more than four consecutive quarters (including summer quarter) have the option to apply for graduation under the catalog in effect at the time of re-enrollment or any subsequent catalog.
-They may not apply for graduation under any catalog that was in effect prior to the re-enrollment.
-There is a one-year limitation of completing a degree under the catalog in effect at the time they last attended CBC for students transferring back credits from another college to complete a degree at CBC.
+Students may choose to apply for graduation under the catalog year in effect at the original time of enrollment or any subsequent catalog, provided the student is not absent from CBC for a period of more than four consecutive quarters (including summer quarter).
+After an absence from CBC of more than four consecutive quarters, the following conditions apply:

+- Students may apply for graduation under the catalog year in effect at the time of reenrollment or any subsequent catalog. - Any catalog that was in effect prior to reenrollment would not be eligible.